RealOrangeOne/django-tasks/README.md

 ![PyPI - Status](https://img.shields.io/pypi/status/django-tasks.svg)
 ![PyPI - License](https://img.shields.io/pypi/l/django-tasks.svg)

-A reference implementation and backport of background workers and tasks in Django, as defined in [DEP 0014](https://github.com/django/deps/blob/main/accepted/0014-background-workers.rst).
+An implementation and backport of background workers and tasks in Django, as defined in [DEP 0014](https://github.com/django/deps/blob/main/accepted/0014-background-workers.rst).

 **Warning**: This package is under active development, and breaking changes may be released at any time.
-Be sure to pin to specific versions (even patch versions) if you're using this package in a production environment.
+Be sure to pin to specific versions if you're using this package in a production environment.

 ## Installation